Shaheen will start his tenure from the upcoming ODI series against South Africa.

 However, the seamer is currently all set to take up the leadership duties again in another white-ball format.
 He will look to kickoff the ODI captaincy stint on a high note to brush off a trouncing 4-1 defeat while leading the 20-over side against the Black Caps.

-Pakistan cricket has gone through constant captaincy reshuffles across formats in the past two years after the 2023 ODI World Cup in India.
-Babar Azam resigned as the all-format skipper after the tournament and while Shan Masood has been good as the red-ball captain, the limited-overs setup has seen multiple shuffles.
+Pakistan cricket has gone through a number of captaincy reshuffles across formats in the past two years.
+After the ODI World Cup 2023 in India, Babar Azam resigned as the all-format skipper.
+While Shan Masood has been good as the red-ball captain, the limited-overs setup has seen multiple shuffles.

 Here’s a quick look at the Pakistan white-ball captaincy timeline from the 2023 World Cup to October 2025:

-In just under two years, Pakistan have had four different white-ball captains — Babar Azam, Shaheen Afridi, Mohammad Rizwan and Salman Agha.
+Pakistan have had four different white-ball captains in the last 24 months – Babar Azam, Shaheen Afridi, Mohammad Rizwan, and Salman Agha.
 Now with Shaheen back as ODI skipper two years before the 2027 World Cup, it remains to be seen what other changes could be in the offing.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, and YouTube.